telehash/blockname/README.md

 > work-in-progress, very rough draft

+A Name Authority is broadcast in a TX:

+* Any OP_RETURN starting with `*+`
+* followed by the hostname of the NA
+* followed by 8 hex characters, the SipHash digest output of a new Notary Base

+The NA then notarizes this TX with the base.

+> TODO, move this technique to a simple standalone "transaction notary" spec

 Form an `OP_RETURN Chain` by pre-calculating a large number of sequential SHA-256 hashes, the final one is the "root" of the chain.

-A Name Authority starts with a 16-byte root ID and broadcast in a TX:

-* Any OP_RETURN starting with `*+`
-* followed by 32 hex characters, representing the 16 byte root value

 Subsequent binary OP_RETURNS are checked for matching chain digests: